 “It is difficult to breathe deeply when shoulders are slumped or rounded forward,” notes Hannum.
 “And since deeper breathing is essential in bringing energy into the body, it’s important to do exercises that strengthen the shoulders and upper back.”

-Fix It: To open your chest, you must strengthen the oft-overlooked muscles in the back of your shoulders, which help pull your upper body into alignment.
+To open your chest, you must strengthen the oft-overlooked muscles in the back of your shoulders, which help pull your upper body into alignment.
 One helpful move is the Swiss-ball T. Using a Swiss ball and lightweight dumbbells (2 to 5 pounds), lie facedown on the ball with your back flat, arms hanging down and hands gripping the dumbbells.
 The ball should support your lower abs and pelvis so your chest is free to move, and your toes should rest on the floor.
 Squeeze your shoulder blades together, like you’re pinching a quarter between them, as you extend your arms outward, creating a T-shape with your torso and arms.
 Slowly return to the start position.
 Perform five reps, three times per week.
-(For more chest-opening exercises, see “Office Imbalance” in the March 2007 archives.)
+(For more chest-opening exercises, see “Office Imbalance“.)

 Posture Problems: Tight Hamstrings